 2. Celebrate the long weekend.

 Shoppers might be relaxing on Labor Day itself, but when they aren’t flipping burgers on the grill or watching baseball on TV, they’ll probably be scrolling through their inboxes.

 And, what will be in those inboxes?
 Dozens – maybe hundreds – of emails competing with yours for their attention.

 You have three days to capture your readers’ interest, so change up your message.
 One message can highlight your end-of-season deals that draw savvy bargain-hunters.
 With another, experiment a little.
 The email gallery at the top of this page includes an email from Ippolita, which ties a jewelry assortment to a road-trip playlist.
 Check it out to see why we think it’s worth copying.

 3. Kick off the fall season with an editorial guide.

 Although Autumn doesn’t occur until the third week of September, many of your customers are looking forward to cooler days and fall/winter activities and holidays.
 Spotlight notable pieces in your fall line, but package them into an editorial guide that tells your customers how to buy, use or wear the products instead of simply selling to them.

 Labor Day is all about out-of-office, but not everyone gets the day off.
 Tell subscribers what they need to know, both to avoid unhappy surprises or offer a little serendipity if you’re keeping the lights on.

 Things to consider: Can they still reach customer service or support even though your office is closed?
-Send a clever email (see the email gallery from Illustria at the top of this page).
+Send an email with all of the details (plus, where appropriate, a little nudge to persuade them to shop).
 If you’re staying open, post your hours and link to your “find a store” page to help out-of-towners find your nearest outlet.

 5. Celebrate your employees.